U.N. Security Council calls for release of Myanmar's Suu Kyi, Biden tells generals to go

 Biden said the United States was working with allies and partners to address the generals’ takeover.

-“There can be no doubt in a democracy force should never seek to overrule the will of the people or attempt to erase the outcome of a credible election,” said Biden.
+“There can be no doubt in a democracy force should never seek to overrule the will of the people or attempt to erase the outcome of a credible election,” he said.

 Two U.S. senators, one Democrat, one Republican, said they would introduce a resolution on Thursday calling on Myanmar’s military to step back from the coup or face consequences, notably sanctions.

+The White House said national security adviser Jake Sullivan spoke by phone with ambassadors from the Association of Southeast Asian Nations, a 10-member bloc to which Myanmar - also known as Burma - belongs.

-National security adviser Jake Sullivan told a news briefing that the Biden administration was looking at targeted sanctions on individuals and on entities controlled by the military.
+Sullivan earlier told a news briefing that the Biden administration was looking at targeted sanctions on individuals and on entities controlled by the military.

 But it is unclear how effective such a move would be.
 The generals that seized power have few overseas interests that could be affected by financial sanctions.

+The military does however have extensive interests in the economy and could pay a price if foreign companies that have invested in the country over the past decade decide to pull out.

+Japanese drinks giant Kirin Holdings said on Friday it is terminating its alliance with a top Myanmar conglomerate whose owners, according to the United Nations, include members of the military.
+Kirin said the coup had “shaken the very foundation of the partnership”.

-The International Monetary Fund, which transferred $350 million to Myanmar just days before the coup to help combat the coronavirus pandemic, said it would be “in the interests of the government, and certainly the people of Myanmar that those funds are indeed used accordingly.”
+Global financial institutions were also reviewing their positions.
+The International Monetary Fund, which transferred $350 million to Myanmar just days before the coup to help combat the coronavirus pandemic, said it would be “guided by our membership” in deciding whether to recognise the new regime.

 ‘LIGHTS IN THE DARK’

-Over 140 people have been detained since the coup, including activists, lawmakers and officials from Suu Kyi’s government, Myanmar’s Assistance Association for Political Prisoners (AAPP) said.
+Over 140 people have been detained since the coup, including activists, lawmakers and officials, Myanmar’s Assistance Association for Political Prisoners (AAPP) said.

-At least four people were arrested on Thursday, including three who took part in a street demonstration and a teenager who was banging a pot in part of what have become nightly protests against the coup.
+At least four people were arrested on Thursday, including a teenager who was banging a pot in what have become nightly acts of protest against the coup.

-Win Htein, 79, a long time supporter of Suu Kyi, told Reuters early on Friday that he had been arrested and was being taken by police officers in a car from Yangon to the capital, Naypyidaw.
+Win Htein, 79, a long time supporter of Suu Kyi, said he had been arrested early on Friday.

 In a country with a bloody history of crackdowns on demonstrations, there has been no mass outpouring of opposition on the streets.